FedoraQt/MediaWriter/README.md

 If you experience any problem with the application, like crashes or errors when writing to your drives, please open an issue here on Github.

-Please don't forget to attach the FedoraMediaWriter.log file that will appear in your Documents folder ($HOME/Documents on Linux and Mac, C:\Users\<user>\Documents).
+Please don't forget to attach the `FedoraMediaWriter.log` file that will appear in your Documents folder (`$HOME/Documents` on Linux and Mac, `%USERPROFILE%\Documents` on Windows).
 It contains some non-sensitive information about your system and the log of all events happening during the runtime.

 ## Building